 Many of my summer recipes involve grilling.
 The other day my mom asked me what to do since she doesn’t have an outdoor grill.

 Since they go right on top of the stove, grill pans are a great alternative to an actual grill for vegetables and fruit.
-I’m not a fan of indoor grilling for meat or poultry.
-But quick cooking fish like shrimp is definitely grill pan worthy.
+I’m not a fan of indoor grilling for meat like burgers, steaks or chicken breasts.
+But quick cooking seafood like shrimp is definitely worthy of this special pan.